See what your child is learning, every time you connect.

 The early wiring of your baby’s brain sets the stage for future development.
 Here are some tips to enrich your child's early experiences.

-Rules about behavior and civility are both written and unwritten—and abiding by them is essential to success.
+Rules about behaviour and civility are both written and unwritten - and abiding by them is essential to success.